Introduction to Mobile Web Service

 - Even if the visitors of your site are not converted into customers through the mobile site, still mobiles play a vital role in taking them to your site

-- More satisfying mobile experience will increase the visitors to your site and the visitors are more likely to return to your site on a desktop later.
+- A more satisfying mobile experience will increase the number of visitors to your site, and the visitors are more likely to return to your site on a desktop later.
 It will help you gain the trust of the customers

 - Mobile users expect pages of your site to load faster than on the desktop.
 The pages should load within 3 seconds